mvcds/my-library/carreer/development/programming/23 tips fo writing readable code.md

 5. Naming is hard, but it's important.
 6. Do not duplicate code.[^1]
 7. Remove dead code, do not leave it commented.
-8. Constant values should be in static constants or enums.
+8. Constant [[my-library/carreer/development/Value|Values]] should be in static constants or enums.
 9. Prefer internal functions over custom solutions.
 10. Use language specific guidelines.
 11. Avoid creating multiple blocks of code nested in one another.